tulu17/qa_playwright_e2e_alerts/README.md

 # Playwright: Alerts (qa_cypress_e2e_alerts Playwright/TypeScript alternative)

-## Make sure you have Playwright installed, open ../tests/alerts.test.ts and run 'npm test' in terminal.
-Test Report will open in default browser when test are finished, test report file located ../playwright-report/index.html.
+## Make sure you have Playwright installed, open bash terminal and run 'npm test'.
+Test Report will open in default browser when test are finished.

 ## How to install Playwright